perilsensitive/cxnes/index.md

 Input
 -----
 * Flexible input binding support
+  + Nearly all emulator actions can have custom keyboard and/or joystick mappings
   + User-defined 'modifiers' useful for button combos on gamepads with few buttons (such as standard NES controllers)
 * SDL GameController API